 *The DSM (The Diagnostic and Statistical Manual of Mental Disorders) is the handbook that psychologists and psychiatrist used to define, categorize, and diagnose mental disorders.
 Since there are no accepted physiological tests for diagnosing mental disease (for instance, there is no blood test for drug dependence), medical professional rely on the psychosocial criteria listed in the DSM to diagnose mental disease.

 **Medical detox is the process of clearing a drug from the body.
-When addicts first arrive at a hospital or treatment facility, there may still be a high concentration of drugs in their body.
-In addicts, the body gets used to having these drugs in the body, and if they are suddenly removed, the body may dysfunction.
+When addicts first arrive at a hospital or treatment facility, there may still be a high concentration of drugs in their blood and tissues.
+In addicts, the body gets used to having these drugs in the body, and if they are suddenly removed, the patient might experience dangerous withdrawal effects.
 Therefore, detox must be handled very carefully by medical professionals.
 Detox involves slowly stepping down the concentration of drugs in the body so that the body can adjust gradually.

 What has led individuals to come to your department?
 What happens after they leave your department?